PureStake/algosigner/README.md

 Developers working with dApps may also install directly from the release package, or by downloading the project and building it.

+## As of release 1.7.0 does not support incomplete atomic groups signing.

 ## 1.6.0 Release

 ### Functionality